-- Multiples: Use more than 300 pieces of one type of common household object (ex: screws, toothpicks, etc.) to create a sculpture that emphasizes pattern and rhythm.
-Before starting, the objects may be painted if preferred. - Back to the Future: Using either Bristol board or foam core, dowel rods, mat board cardboard, or any materials you have; create an architectural model for a house (domestic architecture), a city skyscraper, or a museum of modern art to be built in the year 2075.
-2 (This should be the exterior structure, not an interior cut-away.)
-You may want to reference the work of Frank Gehry, Robert Venturi, Frank Lloyd Wright, or Philip Johnson. - Soft Sculpture Figure: Make a life-size character.
+- Multiples: Students will use more than 300 pieces of one type of common household object (ex: screws, toothpicks, etc.) to create a sculpture that emphasizes pattern and rhythm.
+Before starting, the objects may be painted if preferred. - Wrinkled Bust: Students will use clay to create a bust of an older member of their family (preferably Grandparent age).
+All elements of detail such as wrinkles and age spots should be captured.
+A great way to start this project would be to create a series of sketches from many different angles.
+(Must be at least 10" in height) - Back to the Future: Using either Bristol board or foam core, dowel rods, mat board cardboard, or any combination of the above; create an architectural model for a house (domestic architecture), a city skyscraper, or a museum of modern art to be built in the year 2075.
+2 (This should be the exterior structure, not an interior cutaway.)
+You may want to reference the work of Frank Gehry, Robert Venturi, Frank Lloyd Wright, or Philip Johnson. - Creating a Soft Sculpture Figure: Make a life-size character.
 Select a theme to portray.
 Gather materials you'll need: Nylon hosiery, Fiberfill, flesh-tone thread, needle, scissors, scrap materials, and special accessories to finish the character.
 Start by filling the hosiery with Fiberfill.
 Pinch, gather, and sew the surface to create anatomical features: eyes, nose, ears, mouth, etc. Use same technique to create wrinkles, puckered faces, and finer anatomical details.
 Use acrylic paint for painting lips, details.
-Sew or glue on buttons, beads, or taxidermy eyes; add accessories such as eyeglasses, hair, eyebrows, eyelashes, hat, clothing, gloves, shoes, etc. (Hands can be made by stuffing gloves with Fiberfill.) - Thematic Shoe Sculpture: Get an old shoe or boot from the basement, attic, or local flea market.
-Develop a theme for your shoe and transform the shoe by adding elements to portray the theme.
-Reference 'Vans Custom Culture Competition' shoes online and take note of one's that have altered the shoes sculpturally (three-dimensionally). - Object Transformation Find an interesting object from the garage, attic, flea market, etc. Transform the object by covering its entire surface with textural materials: mosaic, pebbles, glass, mirrors, feathers, flocking, yarn, paper, sand, photos, rope, coins, marble or granite chips, smaller objects, etc. Do this by using white glue: Spread glue on the surface, then sprinkle fine-particle materials such as sand, marble dust, or sawdust on it.
-(Use stronger adhesive to attach heavier materials.)
+Sew or glue on buttons, beads, or taxidermy eyes; add accessories such as eyeglasses, hair, eyebrows, eyelashes, hat, clothing, gloves, shoes, etc. (Hands can be made by stuffing gloves with Fiberfill.) - Transform an Ordinary Shoe into a Symbolic Monument: Get an old shoe or boot from the basement, attic, or local flea market.
+Select a theme from the following list, or make up your own subject: Ode to Carl Jung, Ode to Lemuel Gulliver, Ode to Napoleon Bonaparte, Ode to Icarus, Ode to Albert Einstein, Ode to John Dillinger, Ode to Mohammed Ali, Ode to Rene Magritte, Ode to Pablo Picasso, Ode to Roy Lichenstein, Ode to Salvador Dali, Ode to Marilyn Monroe, Ode to Houdini, Ode to Toulouse Lautrec.
+Embellish the shoe with elements to portray the theme; for example, add papier-mache wings, roller skates, miniature toys, ladders, lights, taxidermy eyes, sails, transistors, plumbing fixtures, coins, papier-mâché appendages, etc. Decorate the surface with bits of mosaic, glitter, yarn, mirror, paint, etc. Mount on a base and affix a nameplate to it.